Beautiful Pumpkin Suncatcher Melted Beads Craft

 Why is it Important for Kids to Craft?

-Besides the fact that kids love arts and crafts projects, there are so many other reasons you should do art and craft activities with your child.
+Besides the fact that kids love arts and crafts projects, there are so many other reasons you should do arts and crafts activities with your child.

 - Plastic pony beads (shades of orange, green)

-- Metal cookie or clay cutters (shaped like pumpkins or another fall object)
+- Metal cookie cutters or clay cutters (shaped like pumpkins or another fall object)

 - Baking pan